The Two Musketeers

 How did we end up with three cats (Musketeers)?!

 At the pet store, one kitten came to the front of the glass trying to get to me and would trace my finger wherever I would move it.
 I knew then that kitten was the one!
 His name is “Tiger” and he’s an orange tabby.
 When my brother & I went to pick Tiger up at the pet store he thought we should get two cats… I exclaimed, “what?!
 No way”.
 My brother made a good point however that Tiger would have some other cat to keep from getting lonely.
 So we adopted his black brother named “Lucivar”.
-Lucivar sounded too close to Lucifer (yikes!); Later Lucivar was renamed to “Cloud” (short for “Black Cloud”).
-Tiger & Cloud were adopted in October of 2017 at 12 weeks old.
+Later Lucivar was renamed to “Cloud” (short for “Black Cloud”).
+Tiger & Cloud were adopted on October of 2017 at 12 weeks old.